DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/projects/stereo.md

 ---

 ### Project Overview:
-In this project, students will create a one-minute piece of binaural music, sound design, or narrative fiction that demonstrates their understanding of binaural and stereo recording techniques.
+In this project, you will create a one-minute piece of binaural music, sound design, or narrative fiction that demonstrates their understanding of binaural and stereo recording techniques.
 The piece can either stand alone or accompany a visual, but the primary focus is on spatial audio and the use of stereo and binaural methods to create an immersive sound experience.

 ### Requirements:
 **Track 1: Stereo Recording Technique**: